scylladb/scylladb/docs/cql/types.rst

                           : | FROZEN '<' SET '<' `cql_type` '>' '>'
                           : | FROZEN '<' LIST '<' `cql_type` '>' '>'

-Non-frozen collections have the following noteworthy characteristics and limitations:
+Collections, frozen and non-frozen, have the following noteworthy characteristics and limitations:

 - Individual collections are not indexed internally.
 This means that even to access a single element of a collection, the whole collection has to be read (and reading one is not paged internally).